 The answer to this question depends on the circumstances under which the injury or death occurred.
 A property owner may be liable for an injury caused on his or her property if the following criteria are met:

 If the above facts are true, it may be possible for the injury victim to recover financial compensation by:

 The most common types of premises liability cases involve falls on a defective condition.
-These so-called slip, trip and fall accidents a rarely an accident.
-Instead they are due to a dangerous or defective condition of the property.
-For example, you may have a premises liability case if you were injured because you slipped and fell on a wet floor when shopping, or if you tripped on broken sidewalk.
+These so-called slip, trip, and fall accidents a rarely an accident.
+Instead, they are due to a dangerous or defective condition of the property.
+For example, you may have a premises liability case if you were injured because you slipped and fell on a wet floor when shopping, or if you tripped on a broken sidewalk.

 While slip and fall claims account for a large number of premises liability cases, there are many other hazards that can also injure or kill innocent people.
 Some examples of common premises liability claims we handle include:

 Property owners are not responsible for all injuries that occur on their property, even if the injuries are very severe or permanent.
 Instead, the liability of the property owner depends on a complex factual and legal analysis.
 This includes factors such as:

 Because determining liability is such a complex task, it is crucial to be represented by a highly skilled and experienced attorney.

 During the hot and humid summer, taking a plunge into a cool swimming pool can be fun and refreshing.
 Unfortunately, swimming pools are also known to be hazardous and inherently dangerous to children.
 Even adults who are strong swimmers can drown or suffer life-altering submersion injuries (“near drowning”), living with extensive brain damage and limited functionality afterward.
 Some common causes of drowning in Pennsylvania and New Jersey include: